-Homemade baby food handling
+Homemade baby food

 Carefully Select Ingredients

-A good option is to buy pre-sterilised and ready to use Food Pouches.
-Cherub Baby’s On The Go Food Pouches are reusable baby food pouches are an extremely portable, and disposable way to store, freeze, warm and serve homemade baby food.
-Entirely Biosphenol-A (BPA Free) and microwave, bottle and food warmer and freezer safe, these reusable food pouches are tamper proof and have a generous 150ml capacity making them the perfect size for single meals when on the go with the baby.
+A good option is to buy pre-sterilised and ready to use food pouches.
+Cherub Baby’s On The Go Food Pouches are reusable baby food pouches which are an extremely portable, and easy way to store, freeze, warm and serve homemade baby food.
+Entirely Biosphenol-A (BPA Free) and microwave, bottle and food warmer, and freezer safe, these reusable food pouches are tamper proof and have a generous 150ml capacity making them the perfect size for single meals when on the go with the baby.

-Preparing Baby Food
+Preparing Homemade Baby Food

 Preparing homemade baby food is very simple.
 Cook the food, let it cool a bit, toss it into a blender or food processor and puree away.
 You can also use a stick mixer or an immersion blender.
-Cherub Baby has a Natriblend Steamer Blender Food Preparation Unit which works wonders in preparing homemade baby food in the kitchen.
+Cherub Baby has a Steamer Blender Food Preparation Unit which works wonders in preparing homemade baby food.
 The Cherub Baby Natriblend Steamer Blender Baby Food Preparation Unit will steam, cook and blend your food as well as sterilising your bottles and accessories.
 With an LCD screen the Natriblend gives you maximum control over how you prepare your baby’s food, and all in one place without having to use any separate appliances.

 The best option on baby food preparation is steaming vegetables and even some fruits.
 This softens them, makes them easier to chew, and preserves more of the vitamins and minerals than boiling.
 No need to add salt or sugar.
-Try a bit of lemon juice as both a preservative and a natural flavor enhancer for the homemade baby food you are whipping.
+Try a bit of lemon juice as both a preservative and a natural flavor enhancer for the homemade baby food you are making.
 Avoid deep-frying, which adds unhealthy fats to foods.

 Freezing Baby Food

-Defrosting and Warming Baby Food
+Tips for Defrosting and Warming Baby Food

 Another great way to heat food while on the go is through food pouch gel warmers.
-With Cherub Baby’s On the Go Food Pouch Warmer you can heat Baby Food Pouches from the freezer when on the go quickly and easily with no batteries or mains power required!
+With Cherub Baby’s Travel Warmers you can heat your baby food when on the go.
+The Click n Go Travel warmer heats quickly and easily with no batteries or mains power required!
 Simply place your baby food pouch inside the gel warmer, click the metal disc and the gel instantly heats up warming baby’s food to the correct temperature – it will not overheat.
-The gel warmer does amazing things as it heats and makes your homemade baby food as comforting for baby during the feeding process.
-Bonus cooler ice pack comes with every purchase of the food pouch warmer keeps baby food pouches cool for hours!
+The gel warmer does amazing things as it heats and makes your homemade baby food very comforting for baby.
 Designed in Australia for use with store bought baby food pouches and the Cherub Baby On the Go Food Pouches.

 So there you go!
 It’s so easy to prepare homemade baby food without setting aside food safety!